RoberthGo/ReadSearch/README.md

 ## Built with 🛠️
 * Java JDK - Programming Language Used
-* Spring Boot - Java Framework used
+* Spring - Java Framework used
+* Spring Boot - spring technology
 * Hibernate: Persistence provider used by JPA.
 * Spring Data JPA: Used for object-relational mapping and data persistence.
 * Maven - Dependency handler.